mojobob/CleaningProj/README.md

 #### Attach the subject ids and activity labels as separate columns to each observation

-Both the subject id and the activity label are held separate from the measurement data.
+Both the subject id and the activity label are held separately from the measurement data.
 The data in each row of each of these frames correspond to the same observation.
 We concatenate the subject and activity label as separate columns to the measurement data to form a complete, tidy set of variables corresponding to a single observation.